nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g. `equation` will match `Equation`
 * The order of the keywords does not matter. e.g. `Newton Equation` will match `Equation Newton`
 * Partial words can be matched when searching. e.g. `Wh` will match `What?` but `What?` will not match `What`
-* Any card's fields (e.g. question, answer, category, priority, and tag) matching any keyword will be returned.
+* Any flashcard's fields (e.g. question, answer, category, priority, and tag) matching any keyword will be returned.
 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:** You can list all flashcards again by using `list` command